Virginia Beach Fatigued Truck Driver Accident Lawyer

 - Drive no more than 11 hours after taking a 10-hour break;

 - Not drive beyond the 14th consecutive hour after coming on duty after being off duty for 10 hours.

 - Take rest breaks and drive if eight hours or less passed since the end of the driver’s last off-duty or sleeper berth period of at least half an hour.
 There are short-haul exceptions to the rest break rule.

 - Not drive after spending 60/70 hours on duty in 7/8 consecutive days.
 A driver can restart his or her 7/8 consecutive day period after taking 34 or more consecutive hours off driving duty.

 The Hours of Service regulations don’t go far enough for many safety groups.
 The Truck Safety Coalition claims powerful special interest groups in the trucking industry have restricted the scope of the rules.
-However, the need to keep records of driving hours to comply with these rules makes it easier to discover if a truck driver is in violation, although our Virginia trucking accident lawyers are well aware that these records are falsified on occasions.
+However, the need to keep records of driving hours to comply with these rules makes it easier to discover if a fatigued truck driver is in violation and caused an accident, although our Virginia lawyers are well aware that these records are falsified on occasions.

 When you are involved in an accident with a fatigued truck driver, there can be a number of liable parties: